Pre-Doctoral Practicum at the Lurie Center for Autism

 Employer: Lurie Center for Autism, Massachusetts General Hospital

 Contact Info: Renée Green, PhD

-The Lurie Center practicum is intended to promote mastery of skills in neuropsychological evaluation, including interviewing, testing, scoring, report writing, and providing patient feedback for individuals on the spectrum and their families.
+The Lurie Center practicum is intended to promote mastery of skills in neuropsychological evaluation, including interviewing, testing, scoring, report writing, and providing patient feedback for individuals on the spectrum and their families, although a trainee's role will be tailored to their level of experience.
 The practicum trainee is involved in assessment of one to two patients per week.
 Additional clinical activities can include training in guardianship evaluations.
 Academic expectations include participation in didactic seminars.
 Up to two hours of weekly supervision and didactics are provided.
-The is an unpaid, 12-month training program (September 1st - August 31st); a twelve-month commitment is required.
-Applicants should be in their fourth or fifth year of their doctoral program.
-A strong interest in neuropsychology, demonstrated by prior testing experience, is required.
+This is an unpaid, 12-month training program (September 1st - August 31st); a twelve-month commitment is required.

 Expectations for practicum students:

 - Mastery of test administration and scoring